-Scotland this year will be alive with superb street parties to bring in the New Year Edinburgh is renowned, but Inverness and Grantown-on-Spey, plus many smaller towns, hold wonderful events filled with bagpipes and New Year wishes.
+Scotland this year will be alive with superb street parties to bring in the New Year.
+Edinburgh is renowned, but Inverness, Grantown-on-Spey, and many smaller towns hold beautiful events filled with bagpipes and New Year wishes.

-And then, in a truly traditional style partying is followed by a bit of first footing and one of my favourites – the celebrated Scottish Black Bun.
-A family favourite if you have not tasted Black Bun, it is a densely packed fruit cake baked in a pastry casing and is a true treat from my childhood Christmases.
-Another tradition we can link back to Robbie Burns.
+And then, in a truly traditional style, partying is followed by a bit of first footing and one of my favourites – the celebrated Scottish Black Bun—a family favourite.
+If you have not tasted Black Bun, a densely packed fruit cake baked in a pastry casing and a true treat from my childhood Christmases, then you have not lived.
+This is yet another tradition we can link back to Robbie Burns.

 Look at what works for your visit to Scotland and what events are happening so you can plan your Scottish itinerary to make the most of your time.

-Don’t forget that booking direct with us saves you 10%, and if your stay is for 3 nights or more, this is our best value nightly rate, and even then, some guests say it is not long enough.
-This year we have upgraded a couple of our rooms and now have two two-bedroomed suites if you travel with family or friends.
+Remember that booking directly with us saves you 10%, and if your stay is for three nights or more, this is our best-laid nightly rate, and even then, some guests say it is not long enough.
+We have upgraded some of our rooms and now have two two-bedroom suites if you travel with family or friends.

-As with many other parts of the World, January in Scotland always brings in New Year Resolutions, often involving diets and exercise.
-I am sure you all have your own Resolutions but don’t worry if you have missed Hogmanay celebrations and need another chance to celebrate in Scotland.
+Like many other parts of the World, January in Scotland always brings New Year’s resolutions, often involving diets and exercise.
+I am sure you all have your resolutions, but don’t worry if you missed Hogmanay celebrations and need another chance to celebrate in Scotland.
 There will be a second celebration of the New Year with the Burning of the Clavie at Burghead on the 11th of January.